 Explore Our Account Options for Youth

 PSECU offers two savings account options for youth under age 18 – regular savings and custodial accounts.
 Both qualify for a higher-yield savings rate, which is available on accounts opened for, or owned by, youth under age 18.
-A balance as low as $5 can earn a 1.00% Annual Percentage Yield (APY) on up to $500.
-If your balance goes above $500, any money over $500 will earn dividends based on our Regular Savings share rate.
+Youth Savings Accounts will earn a 4.00%* Annual Percentage Yield (APY) for balances of $.01 to $500.00.
+For balances of $500.01 and over, the Regular Savings Share APY will apply.
 Likewise, when the youth turns age 18, the rate will change to the current Regular Savings share rate.

 - Regular Account: Youth age 12 and over can open a regular account.
 An adult can serve as joint owner of the regular account until the child reaches age 18.
 Both the youth and joint owners are eligible for PSECU debit cards in their own names.